Home » Moving to Germany

 Nach can also mean after something for example nach der Schule – after school.
 The following verbs are used with nach: abreisen, fliegen, fahren, frage, gehen, reisen, suchen

-In is used when you plan to end up INSIDE (into) a building for example die Oper or Das Kino – Ich gehe in der Opera (I am going to the opera) or Ich gehe ins Kino (I am going to the movies) .
+In is used when you plan to end up INSIDE (into) a building for example die Oper or Das Kino – Ich gehe in der Opera (I am going to the opera) or Ich gehe ins Kino (I am going to the movies).

-In can be used with Akkusativ or Dativ, depending on whether there is movement or if it is a “state” / at a location.
+It can be used with Akkusativ or Dativ, depending on whether there is movement or if it is a “state” / at a location.

 You also use it to say you are going into something like into the mountains or into town, for example, die Berger or die Stadt (wir fahren in die Berge) or wir gehen in die Stadt – movement therefore Akkusativ.

-Im is a contraction of “in dem” wich is in the Dativ case for example im Winter or im Prinzip.
+Im is a contraction of “in dem” which is in the Dativ case for example im Winter or im Prinzip.
 An example with Das Auto – Mein Schlüssel ist im Auto (in dem Auto)

 Auf – On top of something.
-Akkusativ or Dativ, depending whether there is movement or if it is a “state”
+Akkusativ or Dativ, depending on whether there is movement or if it is a “state”

 An – At the side of something.
 Akkusativ or Dativ, depending on whether there is movement or if it is a “state”